succabs/js-web-programming-tasks/README.md

 # js-web-programming-tasks
- Some old Javascript files for web programming course, some may work, some may not.
+Weekly Javascript coursework for web programming course.
+From 2019 I believe.
+May or may not work.